Yuliia09HL/ReStart/kitchen.md

-# How to Clean the Kitchen: A Rhyming Guide
+# How to clean the Kitchen: A Rhyming Guide

 Welcome to the kitchen, where the mess likes to play,\
 Let's tidy it up, hip-hip-hooray!